Noah-Everett/ANNIE_GPVM/bin/README.md

 ### About
 `run_genie_grid.sh` is used to run the GENIE Generator on the Grid.
-As stated above in the About section of run_genie.sh, this script can (and should) be used to run large groups of GENIE Generator runs as opposed to running them on the ANNIE GPVM.
+As stated above in the About section of `run_genie.sh`, this script can (and should) be used to run large groups of GENIE Generator runs as opposed to running them on the ANNIE GPVM.
-Note, this script *is not* specalized to my user directory (`$NE`), thus all options that point to a file require paths to the files.
+Note, this script *is not* specalized to my user directory (`$NE`); thus, all options that point to a file require paths to the files.
 Also, remember all these files *must* be in `$GR/grid_genie.tar.gz`; if you use files not in `$GR/grid_genie.tar.gz` you will have to create your own tar file and modify `run_genie_grid.sh` to use that tarball.
 The grid requirements (memory, disk, cpus, and expected runtime) are calculated by the script based on number of events per run.